-'Lease-to-Own Purchase' is explained in detail and with examples in the Real Estate edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Lease-to-Own Purchase' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A Lease-to-Own Purchase is a combination of a lease on a house with a purchase option on the home.
 This option is valid for a specific amount of time, typically for 3 years or less.
 The price for the purchase is agreed on in advance and is a part of the contract.
 These types of arrangements became far more common after the housing crisis and Great Recession.
 Many individuals who wanted to buy a house could no longer qualify for the stricter loan requirements.
 This also impacted sellers who could not obtain a selling price with which they were satisfied by any other means.